prannayk/NEUIR/README.md

 ## Running types:
 * No query expansion
-* Query expansion : unimplemented
+* Query expansion

+Mode switiching is unimplemented and for now is being done by changes to source code

 ## Models:
 * CLE : Character Level embeddings that are trained using Character Level context